digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Leader Election
 ~~~~~~~~~~~~~~~

 A leader election establishes the active replica.
-The participant node sets the chosen active replica as single writer to the shared database.
+The participant node sets the chosen active replica as the single writer to the shared database.

-Exclusive, application-level database locks - tied to the database connection lifetime - enforce the leader election and set the chosen replica as single writer.
+Exclusive, application-level database locks - tied to the database connection lifetime - enforce the leader election and set the chosen replica as the single writer.

 ..
 NOTE::
-  Alternative approaches for leader election, such as Raft, are unsuitable because the leader status can be lost in between the leader check and the use of the shared resource, i.e. writing to the database.
+  Alternative approaches for leader election, such as Raft, are unsuitable because the leader status can be lost between the leader check and the use of the shared resource, i.e. writing to the database.
 Therefore, we cannot guarantee a single writer.

 Exclusive Lock Acquisition
 """"""""""""""""""""""""""